Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 35. Repeat the steps 25-34 on s03-ascs-1.
 Set the name of the ERS instance to **s03-ascs-ers1**.

-26. Verify the Failover Cluster is operational by viewing the **SAP S03** role in the **Failover Cluster Manager** console.
+26. Verify the Failover Cluster is operational by viewing the **SAP S03** role in the **Failover Cluster Manager** console

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image82.png)

-27. On s03-ascs-0, in the SAP Management Console, verify the SAP deployment is operational.
+27. On s03-ascs-0, in the SAP Management Console, verify the SAP deployment is operational

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image83.png)